carlyrichmond/travel-planner-ai-agent/README.md

 2. Register for an OpenAI key via [their site](https://chatgpt.com/).

+3. Create an account and API key for the [Weather API](https://www.weatherapi.com/).
+Optionally, you can substitute your own weather data in [`weatherTool`](./src/app/ai/weather.tool.ts).

 ## Install & Run

 Pull the required code from the accompanying content repository and start the project: